chills/teamkit-ux-design/README.md

 -   http://www.netpromotersystem.com/about/employee-engagement.aspx (using benchmark recommendation scale for promoter score)
 -   https://www.andykelk.net/devops/using-the-westrum-typology-to-measure-culture (see test information)

 This is Open Source and you can contribute back to the community by creating a branch with your version of the survey.
+It is also possible to test this survey feedback with other operational functions eg. product managers and engineering.

 *What does this survey measure?*